MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-redshift-copy-activity.md

 # How to configure Amazon Redshift in a copy activity

-This article outlines how to use the copy activity in data pipeline to copy data from Amazon Redshift.
+This article outlines how to use the copy activity in data pipelines to copy data from Amazon Redshift.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]